Or, general tips and tricks for pitching on Twitter, and how pitching SFF is different from pitching other genres.

 - I tweeted 24 times, once every half hour from 7am–7pm.

-- I pitched 22 completely different pitches.
+- I pitched 22 completely different pitches for the same manuscript.
 I re-pitched two.

 - During those 12 hours, I received 143 RTs and 17 requests—10 from agents, 6 from small presses (one small press requested twice).